Burnout and Microstressors: How Small Daily Stress Leads to Big Exhaustion

 Stressors that challenge your identity or values, such as pressure to pursue goals that don't align with your personal values, attacks on self-worth or confidence, or draining or negative interactions with family and friends.

-Apparently most of us are experiencing several of these microstressors on a daily basis.
+Many working women are experiencing several of these microstressors on a daily basis.

 Working women often face more microstressors due to the dual demands of career and home life.
 Balancing work responsibilities, household tasks, childcare, and social expectations creates a constant stream of small stressors that accumulate over time.
-These microstressors, ranging from managing conflicting schedules to handling emotional labor, can quietly drain energy and increase the risk of burnout, making it essential for working women to adopt strategies for managing both internal and external stress.
+These microstressors, ranging from managing conflicting schedules to handling emotional labour, can quietly drain energy and increase the risk of burnout, making it essential for working women to adopt strategies for managing both internal and external stress.

 How Microstressors Tip the Burnout Scales